atierant/SynapUI/src/audioplayer/README.md

     </html>

 So here is the deal:
   - If the browser is able to read the file by itself, just one click on the link will play the file.
+An other click will stop it.
   - If the browser can't read it by itself but has a plugin to do that... it will probably launch it.
   - If the browser can't read the file, it will download it.
 So you can read it in your favorite sound player